 - Reduce the likelihood of gaining weight as you age.

-- Lower blood pressure, cholesterol and blood sugar levels.
+- Lower blood pressure, cholesterol, and blood sugar levels

-- Maintain a higher level of cardiovascular fitness, mobility, strength, flexibility, and improves the stereotypical image of aging.
+- Maintain a higher level of cardiovascular (heart) fitness, movement, strength, and flexibility.

 What is the difference between activities of daily living and structured exercise?

 Activities of daily living (ADLs) are the activities you do on a regular basis that can help to burn calories, maintain strength and agility, and keep active.
-Examples of these include washing the car, gardening, raking leaves, washing dishes, vacuuming, etc. These activities do not necessarily count as exercise.
+Examples of ADLs include washing the car, gardening, raking leaves, washing dishes, vacuuming, etc. These activities do not necessarily count as exercise.

-There are specific definitions as to what constitutes exercise.
-Some activities may fit into both categories (exercise and ADLs) based on the intensity and duration.
-One example of an activity fitting both categories would be walking while mowing the lawn.
+There are specific definitions as to what exercise is.
+Some activities may fit into both categories (exercise and ADLs) based on how intense the activity is, and how long you do it.
+One example of an activity that fits both categories is walking while mowing the lawn.

-How do I get started?
+How do I get started on an exercise program?

-- Cardiovascular exercises (aerobic exercise).
+- Cardiovascular exercises (aerobic exercise)

-- Strengthening exercises.
+- Strengthening exercises

-- Flexibility exercises.
+- Flexibility exercises

-- Balance and agility exercises.
+- Balance and agility exercises